Juvenicide: Reframing the youth violence debate

 My ongoing project (2023-2025), funded by the Swiss National Science Foundation and hosted at the Geneva Graduate Institute, ethnographically explores the housing experiences of Venezuelan migrants who live in one of the largest self-built informal settlements of Latin America, located in Medellín, Colombia.
 It explores the housing markets that migrants have access to in order to secure a place to live in this area, examining the emerging roles that criminal gangs play in housing market regulation, as well as the detrimental impact of state-led evictions and demolitions.
 As part of its action component, the project includes a crowdfunding campaign developed in collaboration with local stakeholders aimed at financing the construction of a a school and community centre.

-Youth engagement in criminal gangs
+Youth engagement in Colombia’s drug economy

 Youth-led activism at the urban margins